sguox002/leetcode/leetcode-all.md

 ### greedy
+<<-1686.
+Stone game IV
+problem: stone are valued differently, A will take first.
+Who will win. greedy approach: suppose we have two stones (a,b),(c,d). if A take a, then B take d. difference a-d if A take c, then B take b. difference c-b which A shall take? we shall maximize difference a-d>c-b->a+b>c+d. so we sort by a+b.
+->>

 <<-1647.
 Minimum Deletions to Make Character Frequencies Unique
 get the occurrence for each char and count each number's frequency in map. then choose the largest and delete a char to make it single.